 Family members approved to provide personal assistant services may be employed by an agency or employed by the individual/guardian or designated representative using an approved fiscal management service provider.
-If the person employs his/her own workers using an approved fiscal management service provider, the family member serving as a paid personal assistant f.
-Open Enrollment of Providers.
-Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51:

-shall not also be the designated representative/common law employer.
+If the person employs his/her own workers using an approved fiscal management service provider, the family member serving as a paid personal assistant shall not also be the designated representative/common law employer.

 Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.

 Specify the controls that are employed to ensure that payments are made only for services rendered.

-\wedge

-\vee

 Other policy.

-Specify: